midnight-mira/SuperCert--Transcript-Verification-System-for-Engineering-Colleges-using-Blockchain/README.md

    ```
 __STEP 2.
 Create metamask account and create web3 sepolia account on alchemy.__

-after setting up metamask account, download the extension.
-Create an alchemy account, crete a project and copy its https api key. paste it in _hardhat.config.js_ file
+after setting up metamask account, download the metamask extension.
+Create an alchemy account, create a project and copy its https api key. paste it in _hardhat.config.js_ file

 ```js